That-Dev-Girl-Sites/jhalabi.com/_posts/2021-10-27-wordpress-block-json.md

 }
 ```

-Then, I updated my Javascript registration function, so that now it only includes edit and save functions:
+Then, I updated my JavaScript registration function, so that now it only includes edit and save functions:

 ```javascript
 const { registerBlockType } = wp.blocks;